hhandika/jd/README.md

 # jd

-A command line application to proxify journal url/doi
+A command line application to proxify journal url/doi.
+Current version only work with LSU proxy.

 ## Usage